WojtekKamilowski/CI_PP5_HSBS/README.md

 - object-fit for book images from <a href="https://stackoverflow.com/questions/61530120/how-to-make-the-images-same-fit-or-same-size">Stackoverflow</a>

 - Dropright main-nav submenu for sorting by lowest & highest price based on <a href="https://getbootstrap.com/docs/4.6/components/dropdowns/">Bootstrap</a>

-- Shadowed shopping cart with items in it from <a href="https://codersblock.com/blog/creating-glow-effects-with-css/">Codersblock</a>

 - Post likes bug fix from <a href="https://stackoverflow.com/questions/44458764/extending-the-user-model-simplelazyobject-error-when-using-user-is-authenticate">Stackoverflow</a>